hehuifeng/PanoSpace/README.md

     print(ps.__version__)
     # Output: '0.1.0'
     ```

+    Installation time may vary depending on your network environment and hardware configuration but typically completes within a few minutes.

 ## Reproducibility
 We provide source codes for reproducing the PanoSpace analysis in the main text in the `demos` directory.